Corporate Services Contact Us

 • If the husband uses shameful gestures for his wife, etc.

-Domestic Violence Act, 2005 also acquires mental/emotional violence among the types of domestic violence against a woman.
-Complaints under section 12 of the Act can be initiated by the aggrieved woman the protection officer or any near or dear ones on her behalf.
-It may be noted that proceedings under the DV Act, 2005 are civil in nature.
+The Domestic Violence Act, 2005, also includes mental/emotional violence among the types of domestic violence against a woman.
+The aggrieved woman can initiate police complaint against husband under section 12 of the Act, or the protection officer or any close relatives can do so on her behalf.
+It may be noted that proceedings under the DV Act, 2005, are civil in nature.
 Hence, a woman can seek compensation or monetary relief from her husband, or any such act which directly or indirectly caused mental harassment.
 Examples could be child custody, residence at matrimonial homes, financial independence, etc.

 Usually, in criminal cases, complaints are registered in the area where criminal activity takes place.
 Hence, if a couple is residing in Delhi where the husband mentally harasses his wife as per one of the provisions of the Indian Penal Code or the Domestic Violence Act, a complaint has to be registered at the nearest police station.
 One can directly approach the magistrate as well.